MNA4/decode-the-drawings/README.md

 where $\text{projected length}$ is the distance between the projected centers of the balls in the image frame, $z$ is the estimated z-value from the camera to the balls, and $\text{actual length}$ is the actual distance between the balls in the real world.

 ### Step 5.1: Ball Position Estimation
-Here, I used the pinhole camera model to get the rays that point to the center of each ball.
+Here, I used the pinhole camera model to compute the rays that point to the center of each ball.
 The rays are calculated using the formula:

 source: https://www.scratchapixel.com/lessons/3d-basic-rendering/ray-tracing-generating-camera-rays/generating-camera-rays.html